maepopi/Decibaker/README.md

-# decibaker
+# Decibaker
-An all-in-one Blender plugin to optimize meshes in one clic
+An all-in-one Blender plugin to optimize meshes in one clic.

+I have just initiated the project and I'm currently working on it, hang on :)